 Some of our visits, mostly all of them, always bring presents.
 And it is so fun to receive them, I always tell them that they should have not bothered, that just having them over is a true treat.
 But deep in my heart, well not so deep, I love all their presents.

-I got the inspiration for this zucchini carpaccio because of one of my guests present.
+I got the inspiration for this zucchini carpaccio because my friend Nina arrived like Santa Claus one of the times she came to visit.
 She brought tons of gifts and good things.
-When she arrived it was like having a Santa Claus visit in the middle of spring.
 She arrived full of fresh organic produce from her garden.
 Tons of kale, collard greens, basil and the freshest and most amazing zucchinis I have ever seen.
 They were so perfect that I had to eat them raw, I just could not bear the idea of cooking them.

-So, I remembered my mom talking about some beet and zucchini carpaccio she had in a very fancy restaurant.
 That gave me a starting point, and thinking in their mild flavor, I knew I needed some flavors that did not overpower the zucchinis, just enhance them.
-And, what a better combo, made in heaven, than lemon, olive oil and salt.
-The perfect balance of flavors for a dish.
+And, what a better combo, like made in heaven, than lemon, olive oil, and salt.
+The perfect balance of flavors for a dish… don’t you think?

-Slice zucchini with a mandolin or food processor.
-If you have any of these things use the sharpest knife you have and slice it the thinest you can.
+- Slice zucchini with a mandolin or food processor.
+If you don’t have any of these things use the sharpest knife you have and slice it the thinnest you can.

-2 Set the slices it on a platter in a single layer.
+- 2 Set the slices on a platter in a single layer.
 Drizzle with lemon juice, olive oil.
-Add salt, pepper, basil and pine nuts.
+Finish with salt, pepper, basil and nuts.